Prime-Holding/rx_bloc/packages/flutter_rx_bloc/README.md

 ## Bloc Widgets

-**RxBlocBuilder** is a Flutter widget which requires a `RxBloc`, a `builder` and a `state`  function. `RxBlocBuilder` handles building the widget in response to new states. `RxBlocBuilder` is very similar to `StreamBuilder` but has a more simple API to reduce the amount of boilerplate code needed.
+**RxBlocBuilder** is a Flutter widget that requires a `RxBloc`, a `builder` and a `state`  function. `RxBlocBuilder` handles building the widget in response to new states. `RxBlocBuilder` is very similar to `StreamBuilder` but has a more simple API to reduce the amount of boilerplate code needed.

 * The `builder` function will potentially be called many times and should be a [pure function](https://en.wikipedia.org/wiki/Pure_function) that returns a widget in response to the state.
 * The `state` function determines which exact state of the bloc will be used.
 * If the `bloc` parameter is omitted, `RxBlocBuilder` will automatically perform a lookup using `RxBlocProvider` and the current `BuildContext`.

+**RxBlocMultiBuilder2** is a Flutter widget that requires a `RxBloc`, a `builder`, a `state1` and a `state2` functions. `RxBlocMultiBuilder2` handles building the widget in response to new states. `RxBlocMultiBuilder2` is very similar to `StreamBuilder` but has a more simple API to reduce the amount of boilerplate code needed.

+* The `builder` function will potentially be called many times and should be a [pure function](https://en.wikipedia.org/wiki/Pure_function) that returns a widget in response to the state.
+* The `state1` and `state2` functions determine which states of the bloc will be used.
+* If the `bloc` parameter is omitted, `RxBlocMultiBuilder2` will automatically perform a lookup using `RxBlocProvider` and the current `BuildContext`.

+**RxBlocMultiBuilder3** is a Flutter widget that requires a `RxBloc`, a `builder`, a `state1`, `state2` and a `state3` functions. `RxBlocMultiBuilder3` handles building the widget in response to new states. `RxBlocMultiBuilder3` is very similar to `StreamBuilder` but has a more simple API to reduce the amount of boilerplate code needed.

+* The `builder` function will potentially be called many times and should be a [pure function](https://en.wikipedia.org/wiki/Pure_function) that returns a widget in response to the state.
+* The `state1`, `state2` and `state3` functions determine which states of the bloc will be used.
+* If the `bloc` parameter is omitted, `RxBlocMultiBuilder3` will automatically perform a lookup using `RxBlocProvider` and the current `BuildContext`.

 See `RxBlocListener` if you want to "do" anything in response to state changes such as navigation, showing a dialog, etc...